dhewitt16/Touch_UK_SA/EEGData/SA-Analysis/README.md

 1. Using BrushSpa.m
 a.
 Convert from EEGLAB to Fieldtrip (make sure fieldtrip is in the path)
 b.
 Fieldtrip loads data into array of [participants x electrodes x frequency components x time x blocks]
 c.
-Fieldtrip gets all the trials for each block, and gets the power within each frequency band (within the foi specified – 1 to 70 Hz) within the trial for the specified time window of interest (currently -2.5 to 5.5 around stimulus onset)
+Fieldtrip gets all the trials for each block, and gets the power within each frequency band (within the foi specified – 1 to 70 Hz) within the trial for the specified time window of interest (-2.5 to 5.5 around stimulus onset)
 d.
 Relative power in the band calculated by specifying the baseline interval (2 to -1), and computing relative change versus the trial – baseline correction not carried out yet
 e.
 ERD is computed manually after power spectral decomposition, by subtracting baseline interval from the rest of the trial and multiplying by 100
 f.
 Relative power for all conditions saved in G struct, with separate structs for each condition – G.ERD[cond].powspctrm 63 (els) x 70 (freq) x 61 (time)
 g.
 Figures plotted if fplot.draw = 1
-2. Using BrushStat.m – to be updated by DH – perhaps one script for all data at this point?
-TBD
+2. Using BrushStat.m for UK or SA data
 a.
 Specify participants for analysis
 b.
 Select frequency band of interest – script needs to be run individually for each frequency band
 c.
 Modify the epochTime if necessary (cfg.epochTime) – currently 0.5 to 4.9 to avoid sharp changes at the start and end of trial